 No, you do not have to major in Legal Studies to apply and attend law school.
 Law schools do not have a preference for any particular academic discipline for the purpose of admission.
 The bulk of the law school admission decisions are based on LSAT scores, overall recalculated GPA, personal statement, letters of recommendation, resume, etc.

 However, the Legal Studies Program at UCF is a phenomenal program that will enrich a student’s academic experience in the practical and foundation knowledge areas within the field of law.
 All PLA courses are law-oriented courses taught by expert legal instructors that have earned their Juris Doctor (JD) degree and have passed the Florida Bar Exam.
-The Legal Studies Program has a very robust curriculum that offers over 35 topic area electives as well as critical legal foundation courses such as Legal Research, Legal Writing, Civil Practice and Procedure, Property and Real Estate, Law of Torts, Criminal Law, the Law of Contracts, etc.
+The Legal Studies Program has a very robust curriculum that offers nearly 60 courses spanning a variety of areas within the law as well as critical legal foundation courses such as Legal Research, Legal Writing, Civil Practice and Procedure, Property and Real Estate, Law of Torts, Criminal Law, the Law of Contracts, etc.

 Yes, law-related opportunities that are open to all UCF students include Moot Court, Mock Trial, Phi Alpha Delta Pre-Law Fraternity, Phi Delta Phi Pre-Law Honor Society, the National Black Law Student Association, and many more!